Pasadena Star-News

-The Pasadena Star-News is a paid local daily newspaper for the greater Pasadena, California area.
-The Pasadena Star-News is a member of Southern California News Group (formerly the Los Angeles Newspaper Group), since 1996.
+The Pasadena Star-News is a local daily newspaper for the greater Pasadena, California area.
+The Pasadena Star-News has been a member of the Southern California News Group (formerly the Los Angeles Newspaper Group) since 1996.
 It is also part of the San Gabriel Valley Newspaper Group, along with the San Gabriel Valley Tribune and the Whittier Daily News.
+It is a paid newspaper with free online content.